wang296/IR2015/project.md

 title: Course Project
 ---

-The course project is to give the students hands-on experience on solving some novel information retrieval and/or text mining problems.
-The project thus emphasizes either research-oriented problems or "deliverables."
+The course project is to give the students hands-on experience on solving some novel information retrieval problems.
+The project appreciates either research-oriented problems or "deliverables."
 It is preferred that the outcome of your project could be publishable, e.g., your (unique) solution to some (interesting/important/new) problems, or tangible, e.g., some kind of prototype system that can be demonstrated.
 Bonus points will be given to the groups meet either one of above criteria.
-Group work is strongly encouraged, but not required.
+Group work (2-3 students) is strongly encouraged, but not required.

 # General steps

 * Pick a topic
 * Form a team
 * Survey related work
-* Write a project proposal
 * Work on the project
+* Write a report
 * Present the project
-* Write a report

 Your project will be graded based on the following required components:

-* Project proposal (20%)
-	* State your motivation, research problem, and expected outcome of your course project.
-	* Due on the end of 5th week of semester.
-	* Discussion with instructor prior to deadline is encouraged.
-* Project presentation (40%)
+* Project presentation (50%)
-	* 20 minutes presentation about what you have done for this course project.
+	* 10 minutes presentation about what you have done for this course project.
 Format could be tailored according to the nature of the project, e.g., slides presentation and/or system demo.
 	* Performance will be graded by both instructor and other students.
-* Project report (40%)
+* Project report (50%)
 	* Detail written report of your project.
 	* Quality requirement is the same as research papers, i.e., in formal written English and rigorous paper format.
 	* Due on the last week of course **before** project presentation.